andygibson/datafactory/README.md

         }
     }

-This example uses the array of animals and returns a value with a 20% chance of being the default value of “None” to produce the following :
+This example uses the array of animals and returns a value with a 20% chance of being the default value of “None” to produce the following:

     Sheep
     None
     Dog
     Horse

-##Textual Data
+## Textual Data

 Random text data comes in two forms, absolutely random data and text data made up of words.
-You can generate either using the following methods :
+You can generate either using the following methods:

     DataFactory df = new DataFactory();
     System.out.println(df.getRandomText(20, 25));